Enjoying our puzzle hints?

 Yellow group: STEAL

-These words all relate to taking or stealing something, often in a sneaky or dishonest way.
+These words all relate to taking something without permission, often in a sneaky or dishonest way.
 They can be used in different contexts, such as lifting something, palming an object, or pinching a small amount.

 Green group: MAKE NICER, WITH "UP"